rachelleperez/Chicago_Taxi_Trips/readme.md

 # What affects a taxi ride in Chicago?
-(An analysis for hypothetical ride-sharing company Zuber)

 ### Background